-In this work, it is briefly reviewed the statistical mechanical cell model of adsorption\cite{hill3,hill2,hill1} by using the SSGE method.
-The general isotherm that arises from the cell model has been useful to fit experimental data of adsorption of gases on zeolites \cite{ruth2,rut20,aya1,boden1,boden2,stach,martin,rutfin}.
-Here, an accurate and simplified isotherm is proposed, this isotherm is similar to the empirical isotherm proposed by Ruthven \cite{ruth1}.
-It is shown that both the simplified and general isotherms might be applied to the adsorption of gases on heterogeneous microporous adsorbents.
-To prove this hypothesis, several experimental adsorption isotherms are correctly fitted by using the isotherm equations studied here.
-From the fitting results, it is suggested that the isotherm equations treated here can be used to fit type I experimental adsorption isotherms and predict thermodynamic properties.
-Furthermore, extrapolations to temperatures near the experimental temperature range are possible.
-Because of the complexity of heterogeneous adsorbents, it is argued that the method presented here is semi-empirical and the cells ensemble can be considered as an abstract and idealized grand ensemble of small subsystems.
+In this work simplified isotherms to fit type I adsorption data are proposed.
+The model to derive the isotherms is the cell model of adsorption shown by Hill \cite{hill3,hill2,hill1}, which is based on the grand canonical ensemble statistics.
+The general isotherm that arises from the cell model has been quite successful to fit experimental data of adsorption of gases on zeolites \cite{ruth2,rut20,aya1,boden1,boden2,stach,rutfin}.
+Recently, we showed how to employ this model to fit isotherms of adsorption of gases and vapours on zeolites \cite{martin} and that the parameters could be interpreted as adsorption equilibrium constants.
+Further validation of this generalized statistical thermodynamical adsorption (GSTA) model has been shown with excellent results for both adsorption data and thermodynamic properties \cite{mario1,mario2}.
+Here, we present an accurate extension of the GSTA model and a new simplified isotherm is derived from it.
+It is shown that these isotherm equations can be used to fit type I experimental adsorption isotherms and predict thermodynamic properties.
+To illustrate this idea, several experimental adsorption isotherms are correctly fitted with these isotherms.
+Furthermore, extrapolations to temperatures beyond the experimental temperature range are possible.
+Because of the complexity of heterogeneous adsorbents, it is suggested that the method presented here is semi-empirical and the cells ensemble can be considered as an effective grand ensemble of small subsystems.